PavelMizevDev/KotlinCMD/README.md

 ```bash
 Create File > C:/Users/Admin/Documents/text.txt #Creates the file at the specified path.
 ```
-- `dfile` - activates the file manager with file deletion capabilities (works just like the creation command, but for deleting).
+- `dfile` - activates the file manager with file deletion capabilities (works just like the creation command, but for deleting) (Disconnected!
+Not working!).
 - `info_cmd` - displays project information.
 - `timer` - starts a one-second timer.